PaulioRandall/np90/README.md

 First create a map of your tokens in JavaScript.
 I recommend creating a file and exporting.
 Call it whatever you like.

 There are no standards or conventions on how one should organise their tokens.
-Do what works, not what happens to be trending!
+Do what works, not what just happens to be trending!

 Here's a rough example: